 Click on image to go to Amazon

-The second bipod we reviewed looking for the best rifle bipod was the UTG Tactical OP Bipod 8.3-inch to 12.7-inch.
-This was another bipod with a lot of value to it.
+The second product we reviewed looking for the best rifle bipod was the UTG Tactical OP Bipod 8.3-inch to 12.7-inch.
+This was another choice with a lot of value to it.
 It is made of durable aluminum and the top platform is steel.
 This is a necessity with bipods because it makes them durable and sturdy but still light-weight for transport.

-The arms of this bipod are foldable with spring tension.
+The arms are foldable with spring tension.
 That makes it convenient if you need to extend them and folding them back up is no problem.
 Each arm has a posi-lock wheel and a button for quick retraction.
 Again-if you’re on the go with your hunting this plays well to being able to close up shop at one area and rush over to another for your game hunt.

-When shopping for a rifle bipod be sure that the weight is appropriate.
+When shopping for this ype of products be sure that the weight is appropriate.
 This one definitely is.
 The UTG weighs just 13.3-ounces.
 It’s a little heavier than our Ohuhu but still well within the range of being portable and convenient.
 The dimensions for this one are 7.7-inches by 6.3-inches by 3.5-inches.

 Click on image to go to Amazon

-The Ledsniper Action Bipod was next on our list of reviews for the best rifle bipod.
+The Ledsniper Action choice was next on our list of reviews for the best rifle bipod.
 This one was a little different in construction.
-Rather than having the two legs jut out from just underneath the rifle, this one has a post and the legs extend out from that.
+Rather than having the two legs jut out from just underneath the weapon, this one has a post and the legs extend out from that.
 It actually made it a little less sturdy, but still worth a look.